Spark Mock Interview for Data Engineers

 RDDs (Resilient Distributed Datasets) are Spark's original abstraction.
 They give you full control over data distribution and processing, but they bypass the Catalyst optimizer entirely.
 When you write an RDD transformation, Spark executes exactly what you wrote, with no query planning, no predicate pushdown, and no code generation.
 On a 1TB dataset, an RDD-based pipeline can be 10x slower than the equivalent DataFrame code because every operation involves serializing and deserializing Java objects.

 DataFrames changed this.
 By expressing operations as a logical plan (similar to SQL), DataFrames let the Catalyst optimizer reorder operations, push filters down to the storage layer, and generate optimized Java bytecode through Project Tungsten.
-A DataFrame groupBy().agg() call doesn't execute immediately.
+A DataFrame groupBy().agg() call does not execute immediately.
 Spark builds an execution plan, optimizes it, and then runs the physical operations.
 This is why the same logic written with DataFrames typically runs 3-10x faster than RDDs.

 Shuffle Optimization: The Topic That Separates Senior from Staff